mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 rpp trigger -keep --each --cont workflow_project01
 ```

 After this last step we have a containerized workflow that accepts and processes data provided by the research information system.
 The specification of the container needs to be submitted to a workflow slot for your project.
-The specification will be used inside the research information system to recreate your workflow.
+The specification will be used inside the research information system to recreate your workflow.t

 ### Specify a subset of the image series for processing